ethereum/remix-ide/docs/file_explorer.md

 Click the icon marked **H.** to upload a file from your computer's file system to your browser's local storage.

-Right Click on a File
+Right-Click on a File
 ----------------------

 ![](images/a-file-ex-rt-click.png)

-Right clicking on a file will give you a context menu — offering you the possibility to delete or rename the file.
+Right-clicking on a file will give you a context menu — offering you the possibility to delete or rename the file.

 You can rename or delete a selected file or a folder.
 You can also create a folder.

-Right Click on a Folder
+Right-Click on a Folder
 ------------------------
-To create a file with the context menu, right click on a folder to get the **Create File** option.
+To create a file with the context menu, right-click on a folder to get the **Create File** option.
 A file will be created inside that folder.

 ![](images/a-file-ex-rt-click-folder.png)